 Investing Tips for Beginners

 - As you’re building your portfolio, it’s important to think about asset allocation.
 This is essentially how you divide your assets between different investment types according to your risk tolerance.
-So, for instance, a conservative investor would invest more heavily in bonds than stocks, whereas a very aggressive investor may have a portfolio that's 90% stocks.
+So, for instance, a conservative investor would invest more heavily in bonds than stocks, whereas a very aggressive investor may have a portfolio that's almost completely stocks.